usertam/curriculum-vitae/main.typ

   "July 2023 – Current",
   "Academic Building, Room 4202"
 )[
-  - Maintain all departmental lab and server infrastructure for undergraduates and postgraduates.
+  - Maintain all 10+ departmental labs and server infrastructure for undergraduates and postgraduates.
   - Serve as a liaison for professional and reliable inter-departmental communications.
 ]